stu8walker/flask-login-email-verification/README.md

 # flask-login-email-verification
-Flask login with email verification
+Flask registration and login system with email verification and password reset functionaility using JWT.
+(Bootstrap 4)